tjd1234/cmpt383summer2022/docs/languages/ruby/objects.md

 ## Simplifying Getters and Setters

-A common complaint about object-oriented programming is that getters and setters are both tedious to write, and hard to use.
+A common complaint about object-oriented programming is that getters and setters are both tedious to write, and awkward to use.
 For example, most programmers would prefer to write `p.x = 0` instead of `p.set_x(0)`.

 Ruby provides a solution to that problem with `attr_accessor`: